bmatheny/memkeys/README.md

 ## Do on Sunday

- 1. Finish Stats implementation (getLeaders)
+ 1. Finish Stats implementation (getLeaders) - Done?
  2. mqueue is shared by CaptureEngine and Stats (ce produces, stats consumes)
    * Will need to change Stats/CaptureEngine constructor for the shared mqueue
  3. Report gets a handle on Stats, also thread safe